-Darald and Juliet Libby Professor
+Darald and Juliet Libby Millennium Professor

-Professor Kaveny regularly teaches contract law to first-year law students.
-She also teaches a number of seminars which explore the relationship between theology, philosophy, and law, such as “Faith, Morality, and Law,” “Mercy and Justice,” and “Complicity.”
+Cathleen Kaveny, a scholar who focuses on the relationship of law, religion, and morality, serves as the Darald and Juliet Libby Millennium Professor at Boston College, a position that includes appointments in both the Theology Department and the Law School.
+She is the first faculty member to hold such a joint appointment.
+Kaveny regularly teaches contract law to first-year law students.
+She also teaches a number of seminars that explore the relationship between theology, philosophy, and law, such as “Faith, Morality, and Law,” “Mercy and Justice,” and “Complicity.”

-Professor Kaveny is the president of the Society of Christian Ethics, the major professional society for scholars of Christian ethics and moral theology in North America.
+Kaveny is the chair of the Journal of Religious Ethics’ Board of Trustees.
+She has served as the president of the Society of Christian Ethics, the major professional society for scholars of Christian ethics and moral theology in North America.
 It meets annually in conjunction with the Society of Jewish Ethics and the Society for the Study of Muslim Ethics.
+She has served on a number of editorial boards including The American Journal of Jurisprudence, The Journal of Religious Ethics, the Journal of Law and Religion, and The Journal of the Society of Christian Ethics.

-Professor Kaveny has served on a number of editorial boards including The American Journal of Jurisprudence, The Journal of Religious Ethics, the Journal of Law and Religion, and The Journal of the Society of Christian Ethics.
-She has been a visiting professor at Princeton University, Yale University and Georgetown University, and a visiting scholar at the University of Chicago’s Martin Marty Center.
-From 1995 until 2013 she taught law and theology at the University of Notre Dame, where she was a John P. Murphy Foundation Professor of Law.
+Kaveny has served as a visiting professor at Princeton University, Yale University and Georgetown University, and as a visiting scholar at the University of Chicago’s Martin Marty Center.
+From 1995 to 2013, she taught law and theology at the University of Notre Dame, where she was a John P. Murphy Foundation Professor of Law.